 - (a) Powers in General.
-The board shall have the power to receive information, investigate, conduct hearings, and make recommendations to the Supreme Court concerning: - (1) Allegations of judicial misconduct; - (2) Allegations of physical or mental disability of judges; and - (3) Matters of voluntary retirement for disability. - (4) Review of a judge's compliance with Minn.
-St. 546.27. - (b) Persons Subject to Discipline.
-Anyone exercising judicial powers and performing judicial functions within the judicial branch, including judges assigned to administrative duties, shall be subject to judicial discipline and disability retirement under these rules. - (c) Jurisdiction Over Sitting Judges.
+The board shall have the power to receive information, investigate, conduct hearings, and make recommendations to the Supreme Court concerning: - (1) Allegations of judicial misconduct; - (2) Allegations of physical or mental disability of judges; - (3) Matters of voluntary retirement for disability; and - (4) Review of a judge's compliance with Minn.
+St. \$546.27. - (b) Persons Subject to Discipline.
+Anyone exercising judicial powers and performing judicial functions within the judicial branch, including judges assigned to administrative duties, shall be subject to judicial discipline and disability retirement under these rules.
+Judges of the Minnesota Tax Court are likewise subject to judicial discipline and disability retirement under these rules.

+- (c) Jurisdiction Over Sitting Judges.
 The board shall have jurisdiction over the conduct of all persons subject to discipline under section (b), including all sitting full and part-time judges.
 This jurisdiction shall include conduct that occurred prior to a judge assuming judicial office.
 In cases of sitting full-time judges, this jurisdiction shall be exclusive.
 In cases of sitting part-time judges, the board shall have exclusive jurisdiction in matters involving conduct occurring in a judicial capacity.
-The Lawyers Professional Responsibility Board may also exercise jurisdiction to consider whether discipline as a lawyer is warranted in matters involving conduct of a part-time judge not occurring in a judicial capacity, including conduct occurring prior to the assumption of judicial office.
+The Lawyers Professional Responsibility Board may also exercise jurisdiction to consider whether discipline as a lawyer is warranted in matters involving conduct of a part-time judge not occurring in a judicial capacity, including conduct occurring prior to the assumption of judicial office. - (d) Jurisdiction Over Former Judge.
+The Lawyers Professional Responsibility Board shall have jurisdiction over a lawyer who is no longer a judge with reference to allegedly unethical conduct that occurred during or prior to the time when the lawyer held judicial office, provided such conduct has not been the subject of judicial disciplinary proceedings as to which a final determination has been made by the Supreme Court.

-- (d) Jurisdiction Over Former Judge.
-The Lawyers Professional Responsibility Board shall have jurisdiction over a lawyer who is no longer a judge with reference to allegedly unethical conduct that occurred during or prior to the time when the lawyer held judicial office, provided such conduct has not been the subject of judicial disciplinary proceedings as to which a final determination has been made by the Supreme Court. - (e) Subpoena and Discovery. - (1) During the evaluation and investigative stage of a proceeding, prior to a finding of sufficient cause to proceed pursuant to Rule 6(e), failure or refusal of a judge to cooperate or the intentional misrepresentation of a material fact during any stage of a disciplinary proceeding may constitute conduct prejudicial to the administration of justice. - (2) At all other stages of the proceeding following a finding of sufficient cause to proceed pursuant to Rule 6 (e), both the board and the judge being investigated shall be entitled to compel, by subpoena, attendance and testimony of witnesses, including the judge as a witness, and the inspection of documents, books, accounts and other records. - (3) The power to enforce process may be delegated by the Supreme Court. - (f) Rules of Procedure and Forms.
-The board shall have the authority to submit rules of procedure for the approval of the Supreme Court, and to develop appropriate forms for its proceedings.
+(e) Subpoena and Discovery.

+- (1) During the evaluation and investigative stage of a proceeding, prior to a finding of sufficient cause to proceed pursuant to Rule 6(e), failure or refusal of a judge who is the subject of information to cooperate or the intentional misrepresentation of a material fact by the judge shall constitute conduct prejudicial to the administration of justice and may be sufficient cause for the board to proceed under Rule 2(e)(2). - (2) At all other stages of the proceeding following a finding of sufficient cause to proceed pursuant to Rule 6(e), both the board and the judge being investigated shall be entitled to compel, by subpoena, attendance and testimony of witnesses, including the judge as a witness, and the inspection of documents, books, accounts and other records. - (3) The power to enforce process may be delegated by the Supreme Court.
+The District Court of Ramsey County shall have jurisdiction over motions arising from Rule 2(e) requests. - (f) Rules of Procedure and Forms.
+The board shall have the authority to submit rules of procedure for the approval of the Supreme Court, and to develop appropriate forms for its proceedings. - (g) Impeachment.
-(g) Impeachment.
 Nothing in these rules shall affect the impeachment of judges under the Minnesota Constitution, Art.
 8.